-QUB library holds thousands of books and e-books on architecture and related subjects.
-Most can be found by searching the Library catalogue.
-Many additional e-books are also available via the O'Reilly platform (see further information in this guide).
+QUB library holds thousands of books and e-books on architecture and related subjects, which can be found by searching Library Search.

 Most architecture books have shelfmarks beginning with NA and are shelved on Floor 2 of the McClay Library.
 Some books in other areas may also be useful, for example books on building construction (shelfmarks beginning with TH, shelved on Floor 3).